-In accordance with the Local Government Pension Scheme (Management and Investment of Funds) (Amendment) Regulations 2009, the Pension Fund has prepared and reviewed a written statement of its investment policy.
-This statement has been adopted by the Pension Fund Committee and is published in the Durham County Council Pension Fund Annual Report, a copy of which is available on the Council's website at durham.gov.uk.
-The Statement of Investment Principles sets out the principles for investing Fund monies.
-It was reviewed by the Pension Fund Committee during 2015/16.
+In accordance with the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016, the Pension Fund has prepared and reviewed a written statement of its investment policy.
+The Investment Strategy Statement sets out the principles for investing Fund monies.
+The document was reviewed by the Pension Fund Committee during 2016/17 and can be found on the Council's website at durham.gov.uk.